William T. Swinburne: Biography

 He was born in Newport, Rhode Island, and entered the Navy on September 29, 1862, as a cadet midshipman at the United States Naval Academy.

 He graduated from the Academy in 1866 as a Passed Midshipman.
 He was promoted to ensign in April 1868, master on March 26, 1869, lieutenant on March 21, 1880, and lieutenant commander in March 1887.

-He was Commander-in-Chief of the Pacific Squadron from 1906 to the formation of the Pacific Fleet in 1907 where he commanded the newly formed Second Squadon.
+He was Commander-in-Chief of the Pacific Squadron from 1906 to the formation of the Pacific Fleet in 1907 where he commanded the newly formed Second Squadron.
 He served as Commander-in-Chief of the Pacific Fleet from 1908 until May 17, 1909 pending his retirement.

 He was a member of the California Commandery of the Military Order of the Loyal Legion of the United States and was assigned insignia number 15949.
 He was also a member of the Military Order of Foreign Wars and was assigned insignia number 411.